draprotez/draprotez/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My Name is Mikael Immanuel Christianto, Im twenty one year old and junior Full-stack Developer from South Jakarta ID.
+My Name is Mikael Immanuel Christianto, and im junior Full-stack Developer from South Jakarta ID.

 I'm also still studying at Pamulang University, and i like to learn new things not only about general knowledge or languages but also about programming languages.